tobias-schnabel/mcnnm/docs/usage.rst

    results = estimate(Y, W, validation_method='holdout')

 Interpreting Results
 --------------------
-The `estimate` function returns a results object with the following attributes:
+The `estimate` function returns a results object with the following main attributes:

 - `tau`: The estimated treatment effect
+- `Y_completed`: The imputed matrix of outcomes
 - `lambda_L`: The chosen regularization parameter for the low-rank component
 - `lambda_H`: The chosen regularization parameter for the high-rank component